VBA to Customize Row Height in Excel (6 Methods)

 Read More: Excel VBA Autofit Row Height with Wrap Text

-6. VBA to Modify Row Height Based on Condition in Excel
+Example 6 – Modify Row Height Based on Condition

-Consider the following dataset where all rows are consists of height 20 except rows 5, 7 and 9, they are quite smaller in height compared to the others.
+Consider the following dataset where all rows have a height of 20 except rows 5, 7 and 9, which are somewhat smaller than the others.
+Let’s modify their height and make it 20 with a VBA macro.

 Dataset of VBA to Modify Row Height Based on Condition in Excel